psergicv/psergicv/README.md

-- 🔭 I’m currently working on creating and maintain parsers.
+- 🔭 I’m currently working on creating and maintaining parsers.
 - 🌱 I’m currently learning Flask & Django Framework
 - 💬 Ask me about parsers created in Python
 - 📫 How to reach me: sv.postolachi [at] gmail [dot] com